conan-io/docs/tutorial/consuming_packages/cross_building_with_conan.rst

 * The **host context** is populated with the root package (the one specified in the :command:`conan install` or :command:`conan create` command) and all its requirements.
-  In some cases, it may also include tools that should run in the host machine (for example a test framework that will run in the host machine).
   In this case, this includes the compressor application and the **zlib/1.2.11** dependency.

 * The **build context** contains the tool requirements used in the build machine.
 This category typically includes all the developer tools like CMake, compilers and linkers.